LuisFernandoChagas/LuisFernandoChagas/README.md

 ### Hi there 👋

+Here are some ideas to get you started:

+- 🔭 I’m talent management director at Level 5
+- 🌱 I’m currently learning React and Node
+- 📫 How to reach me: Email (lflchagas@gmail.com)
+- 😄 Pronouns: He

 <!--
 **LuisFernandoChagas/LuisFernandoChagas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.